jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_unavailable.md

 ## When the alarm is raised

 * Determine which databases are unavailable.
-Check the Databases grid on the SQL Server \| Databases Drilldown.
+Check the **SQL Server \| Databases drilldown \| Databases grid**.
 The Status column shows which databases are unavailable.
 * Take the action specified below for each unavailable database.

-## Configuration

-You can configure this alarm to ignore certain values.
-You can configure different alarm severities for specific databases.
+{% include note.html content="You can configure this alarm to ignore certain values.
+You can configure different alarm severities for specific databases." %}

 ## Common database unavailable status